-Sarah has written on some of the top drama series including the critically acclaimed, award winning Love My Way, two seasons of the Emmy nominated series Dance Academy, for which she was nominated for an AWGIE for Best Children’s Screenplay, and The Alice which garnered her a QLD Premier’s Literary Award Nomination.
-Recently, Sarah has been writing on the new season for Foxtel of the Channel 7 hit drama, A Place to Call Home, and ABC’s ratings winner The Dr. Blake Mysteries.
+Sarah has written on some of Australia’s top drama series including the critically-acclaimed and award-winning Love My Way; Dance Academy, for which she was nominated for an AWGIE for Best Children’s Screenplay; The Alice, which garnered her a QLD Premier’s Literary Award Nomination; A Place to Call Home; and ABC’s ratings winner The Doctor Blake Mysteries.

-In the US, Sarah has written, directed and produced over 10 hours of TV drama and documentaries and children’s television including Clone Story for M6 (France); God In Government (for PBS; awarded the Cine Gold Eagle); 14 Million Dreams (Sundance); New Type Of Jazz; Directors On Directing; and The Play’s The Thing for PBS for which she was recognised with an Emmy nomination.
-She went on to co-create the sixty-five part tween show Aliens Among Us for the ABC and C5 in the UK, writing and directing over thirty episodes.
+In the US, she has worked on Clone Story; God In Government (PBS); 14 Million Dreams (Sundance); New Type Of Jazz; Directors On Directing; and The Play’s The Thing for PBS, for which she was recognised with an Emmy nomination.
+She co-created teen show Aliens Among Us for the ABC and C5 in the UK, writing and directing over thirty episodes.

 Sarah is in high demand both in Australia and internationally, and has several original projects in development.